Thorvald Kodransson

 Monument to Bishop Friðrik and Þorvaldur and Friðrekr.
 Iceland.

 Thorvald Kodransson the Far Traveller (Þorvaldr Koðránsson inn víðförli) was one of the first Christian missionaries in Iceland and then in Belarus in the late 10th century.
 He was native to Iceland but went abroad where he was baptized by one Bishop Friedrich (Friðrekr), a German.
 He returned to the island in Bishop Friedrich's retinue in 981.
 They were especially active in proselytising among the inhabitants of the northern parts of Iceland.

 Thorvald allegedly was appointed by the Byzantine emperor to act as ambassador to the lands of the Rus' (Kievan Rus', Russia).
 He is said to have erected a cathedral or monastery of John the Baptist in the Principality of Polotsk, at the present-day Polotsk, Belarus.

-Sainthood

-Saint Timofey of Polotsk (Old Norse: Þorvaldr Koðránsson inn víðförli) is honored as one of the earliest Orthodox missionaries connected with Iceland and Rus'.
-Born around 945 in Giljá, he later became a disciple of Bishop Friðrekr, and together they carried out the first systematic Christian mission in Iceland.

-Mission in Iceland

-Timofey and Bishop Friðrekr baptized some of the first Christian households in Iceland.
-Sources record that they enlightened: